 They said it couldn’t be done.
 They said it’ll never work.
-So, I’m working to prove them wrong, and so far so good…
+So, I’m working to prove them wrong, and while it has taken a (very) long time already, so far so good…

 I know that this car is not your typical EV candidate.
 All of the reasons why it’s considered impossible are true: it is big, it’s heavy, and it’s as aerodynamic as a brick.
 Then again, somehow this car checks all of the technical boxes for a good car to EV-convert:

 - Weight-before vs. weight-after

 - Factory air conditioning

 When I was trying to decide on a donor-car, the range of 100-125 miles proved to be a huge hurdle.
 The batteries get huge, and really heavy (600+ lbs).
 Add a couple of motors, controllers, gears etc, and the drive-train package weighs in at just over 1,000 lbs.

 On an average donor car, the gas-power parts that get removed add up to 300-400 lbs, so the new drive-train would end up “over-loading” the car by ~650 lbs.
 Accommodating that additional weight means it needs a beefier frame, beefier brakes, beefier suspension etc. You have to redesign the entire car just to make the new weight work.

 On the Caddy, with its steel engine, steel transmission, dual steel exhausts etc, removing the gas-power parts means losing ~700 lbs in gas-power parts, so the difference is only 300 lbs.
 The original car already comes in at 5,100 lbs so the frame & suspension etc will never even notice the difference, and the overall weight still ends up less than a chevy suburban :-).
 By going with this car, the project becomes a bolt-on conversion, not a let’s-redo-the-whole-entire-car conversion.
 By making it bolt-on, I even can make sure the original car maintains its value.